The Whole YADA Enchilada!

 Snacks at YADA

 Your children will have snack breaks during their rehearsals at YADA.
 Students are encouraged to bring snacks and drinks from home as they use up a lot of energy in the rehearsal period.
-As an alternative, YADA has snacks that are available for purchase for $2.00 per item and students are allowed up to two snacks.
-If you would like your child to be limited to certain snacks, or none at all, please notify the YADA office.
+YADA does not have snacks on hand to sell so please pack a snack for your child.
 YADA also recommends that all students bring water bottles clearly labeled with their names.

 YADA requires that all students follow a dress code for rehearsals.
 This dress code insures that actors are clothed properly for rehearsals and helps to maintain an effective, neutral learning atmosphere.
 Below is a list of proper attire.